ECON - Economics

 Cross-listed as IB 561.
-A survey of the economic foundations of international trade, finance and investment.
+Surveys the economic foundations of international trade, finance and investment.
 Includes foreign exchange markets, regional integration, trade theories and instruments, U.S. trade policies and treaties, multinational companies, immigration, as well as differences in cultural, political and economic systems.
 Includes current events.
 Course includes diversity content.
-Prerequisites: for undergraduate students, ECON 201, 202, junior standing; for graduate students, the equivalent of ECON 201, 202.
+Prerequisites: ECON 201, 202, junior standing.

 Cross-listed as FIN 625 and IB 625.
-A study of the international financial and monetary system, emphasizing currency markets.
-Examines market instruments and techniques, including synthetic and derivative securities and their application to management of currency risk in international trade and finance.
-Prerequisites: for undergraduate students, ECON 201, 202, FIN 340 with a grade of C+ (2.300) or better, junior standing; for graduate students, the equivalent of ECON 201, 202.
+Studies the international financial and monetary system, emphasizing currency markets.
+Also examines market instruments and techniques, including synthetic and derivative securities and their application to management of currency risk in international trade and finance.
+Prerequisites: FIN 340 with a grade of C+ (2.300) or better, junior standing.

 ECON 692.
 Group Studies in Economics (1-3).

 ECON 709.
 Urban Economics (3).

 Cross-listed as RE 709 and PADM 709.
 Surveys the economic structure and problems of urban areas on both the microeconomic and macroeconomic levels.
 Stresses the application of regional economic analysis in the study of urban areas as economic regions.
 Prerequisites: ECON 201, 202, junior standing.

 ECON 722.
 Topics in Microeconomics (3).